rezashkv/diffusion_pruning/README.md

 <p align="left">
   <em>APTP pruning scheme.
 We train the prompt router and the set of architecture codes to prune a
 T2I diffusion model into a mixture of experts.
 The prompt router consists of three modules.
-We use a Sentence Transformer as the prompt encoder to encode the input prompt into a representation \( z \).
+We use a Sentence Transformer as the prompt encoder to encode the input prompt into a representation z.
 Then, the architecture predictor transforms z into the architecture embedding e that has the same dimensionality as architecture codes.
 Finally, the router routes the embedding e into an architecture code a(i).
 We use optimal transport to evenly distribute the prompts in a training batch among the architecture codes.
 The architecture code